jterrazz/42-ft-p/README.md

 - client / server connection
 - Prompt specific
 - Transfer of error messages
+- Keep process alive with instructions

+Explain all functions used and their utility

 Bonus possibles
 - Different directory per login